vitessio/website/content/en/blog/2022-03-30-online-ddl-vitess-cut-over.md

 ### 1. Buffering writes

 Vitess has the advantage that traffic goes through VTGate, its MySQL compatible proxy.
-Normal uses and apps do not communicate directly to MySQL (though as explained below, the cut-over logic also covers direct communication scenarios).
+Normal users and apps do not communicate directly to MySQL (though as explained below, the cut-over logic also covers direct communication scenarios).
 Queries are normally sent to VTGate, which routes them to the appropriate shards and to the VTTablet servers on those shards.
 VTTablet will then run the query on MySQL.

 VTTablet has the notion of ACLs (Access Control Lists).
 These were primarily intended to let administrators deny writes to tables.